Basins of Attraction: A Dynamical Zoo: Foundational Models

 The choice of $\theta_q$ is important since the basins will show the structure around the chosen $q$-twisted state.
 In our simulations, we have chosen $q=10$.

 There are several open questions regarding the structure of these basins.
-The nature of high-dimensional systems is often deceiving.
+In the classification of the basins I left only {\bf ODE} since there is no systematic study of these boundaries.
+The picture show a smooth boundary, but the nature of high-dimensional systems is often deceiving.
 Intuitions about the topology of space break down beyond 4 dimensions, and the available tools are not practical.
 Specific sampling techniques are necessary to obtain a clearer picture of phase space~\cite{martiniani2023you}.